Low vs high-fidelity prototypes: a complete breakdown

 Your product is for your users, so it makes sense to test it on them in these early stages of the design process.
 Here’s why: as you move towards the higher fidelity range of the spectrum, you’re going to be adding in a lot of extra detail and secondary features.
 This means getting a lot of dense Sketch and Photoshop files from your UI designer.

-Showing a low fidelity prototype to your users can help you crack the crucial minimum functionality needed before any advanced design work starts.
-You’ll have a chance to better define user flows information architecture, as well as ascertain the intuitiveness of your UI layouts.
+Showing a low-fidelity prototype to your users can help you crack the crucial minimum functionality needed before any advanced design work starts.
+You’ll have a chance to better define user flows IA, as well as ascertain the intuitiveness of your UI layouts.

 Keep clients in the loop